Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

+ - get brushes to render again !
+ - be able to  walk around again (with ecs )!

+ - render using ECS (?)

 - need the gamestate deltas to be applied to Components (physics component) which are then applied to the render state.  (consider building a 'render system' within the ecs). will have to change how entities are stored and rendered...